NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • The perpetrator's criminal record.

-The higher the loss, the higher the offense level, translating to more points and longer sentences.
-Therefore, you need a lawyer who can obtain the relevant facts and circumstances and determine their base offense level, the aggravating factors involved, and what could potentially be used to mitigate the charge.
+The higher the loss, the higher the offense level, which translates to more points and longer sentences.
+Therefore, you need a lawyer who can obtain the relevant facts and circumstances and determine the base offense level, the aggravating factors involved, and what could potentially be used to mitigate the charge.

 Why Do the Feds Prosecute White-Collar Crimes?

-A white-collar crime usually involves some money – someone who sits in a position of power at a business or company, and really, they're just engaged in stealing large amounts of money, goods, whatever the case may be.
+A white-collar crime usually involves some money.
+Someone who sits in a position of power at a business or company is really just engaged in stealing large amounts of money or goods, whatever the case may be.

-The reason the feds will become involved is because is that they're the ones that investigate the case.
-So if somebody who thinks they're being stolen from makes a move and calls the FBI, and the FBI investigates the case, then usually they're going to be the one who investigates that particular white-collar crime.
+The reason the feds will become involved is that they're the ones who investigate the case.
+So if somebody who thinks they're being stolen from makes a move and calls the FBI, and the FBI investigates the case, then they're usually going to be the ones who investigate that particular white-collar crime.

 Other times I see the feds involved is when it involves multiple states being involved with the crime, if it involves sophistication to a level that the local authorities really can't handle, or if it involves large sums of money or goods, then the feds might get involved.